- After encountering different bugs, a number of errors, and many crashes, users have been searching for a way to rollback from Windows 11.

-Although installing a Windows 10 fresh copy is a longer process than a rollback, you will know for sure that it will work and all things will get back to normal again.
+Although installing a Windows 10 fresh copy is a longer process than a rollback, you will know that it will work and everything will return to normal.

 Rolling back from Windows 11 to Windows 10 is pretty simple, and the best way to do it is from the Settings app.
-The process is fully automated, so anyone will be able to perform it.
+The process is fully automated so that anyone can perform it.

-If you want to know more about Windows 11 and how it compares to Windows 10, we’ve covered all the elements that are worth considering, with features and even update tips.
+If you want to know more about Windows 11 and how it compares to Windows 10, we’ve covered all the elements worth considering, with features and even update tips.